-Energy efficiency projects performed as part of any large scale program, or set of programs, have associated data which must be maintained for the purpose of project management and reporting.
+Energy efficiency projects performed as part of any large-scale program or set of programs have associated data which must be maintained for the purpose of project management and reporting.
 Generally speaking, each jurisdiction will specify a combination of tools and methods to accomplish its data management and reporting needs.
-These tools and methods fall broadly into categories like Tracking Data and Reporting Data.
-Supporting tools such as TRMs (see Section 4.1.4) in managed data systems may also be used to support tracking and reporting needs.
+These tools and methods fall broadly into categories like tracking data and reporting data.
+Supporting tools such as TRMs (see Section 4.1.4, Technical Reference Manuals) in managed data systems may also be used to support tracking and reporting needs.

 The following sections address the status of industry standardization on these topics.
 Some of the sections below are informed by recent experience in implementing large EE activities/programs.
-This experience has revealed that the first step in establishing standard energy efficiency tracking and reporting tools is to consider the general business model under which the programs are deployed and assure that all participants in a particular activity, e.g. implementers, analysts, and regulators share the same underlying principles.
+This experience has revealed that the first step in establishing standard energy efficiency tracking and reporting tools is to consider the general business model under which the programs are deployed to ensure that all participants in a particular activity, (e.g., implementers, analysts, and regulators) share the same underlying principles.

-Energy efficiency savings are always defined with a specific business context.
-In the case of ratepayer funded IOU programs, the savings may be evaluated in terms of a program's success in influencing the market for a specific technology.
+Energy efficiency savings are always defined within a specific business context.
+In the case of ratepayer-funded Investor Owned Utilities (IOU) programs, the savings may be evaluated in terms of a program's success in influencing the market for a specific technology.
 In an energy savings performance contract (ESPC), there is usually no consideration for savings attribution.
-While the energy savings project in both situations may be the same, the types of data that are tracked and reported depend on the business context.
+While the energy savings project in both situations may be the same, the types of data tracked and reported depend on the business context.

-Keeping in mind that understanding the business context is critical to defining the tracking, reporting, and specific technical data needs.
+Understanding the business context is critical to defining the tracking, reporting, and specific technical data needs.
 Further, these issues can be categorized as those pertaining to the tracking system, data inputs, and reporting.